0xNineteen/blog.md/btc-consensus/index.md

 Say we go with approach **(2) Send it to a leader**.
 Once we have a specified leader receiving updates, we then need to relay the updated state to the other nodes.
 But how do the nodes know the txs come from the leader?

-This is when we actually need all the nodes to know each other's public keys.
+One solution is to have all the nodes know each other's public keys.
 Furthermore, **we need the leader to broadcast its signature along with its confirmed txs.
 That way each node can confirm that the block they received comes from the leader node and can safely update their state.**

-# Bitcoin's Computer
+# Bitcoin's Proof-of-Work (POW)

-Operating this model in a decentralized setting is where some difficulties arise. **Ideally, we want anyone to set up a node without needing to share their public key with the network, and without setting up a clock for the leader schedule.** This is where POW comes in.
+Operating this model in a decentralized setting is where some difficulties arise. **Ideally, we want anyone to set up a node without needing to share their public key with the network, and without setting up a consistent clock for the leader schedule.** This is where POW comes in.

 When a tx is sent to the BTC network, at first glance, **BTC uses approach (1) Send it to all the nodes** where the txs are broadcasted to all the other nodes.